Building Wealth by Buying the Whole Haystack

 Building a portfolio relies on understanding your appetite for risk and how that shapes your asset allocation.

-Firstly, how long do you have until you need the money?
-For example, if you are saving to buy a house, it doesn’t really make sense to take too many risks with that money.
+Firstly, consider how long you have until you need the money.
+For example, if you’re saving to buy a house, it doesn’t make sense to take too many risks with that money.

-On the other hand, if you don’t need the funds for a long period of time (10 years plus), you may be comfortable with more risk, on the understanding that it could lead to potentially higher returns.
+On the other hand, if you don’t need the funds for a long time (10 years or more), you may be comfortable with more risk.
+This understanding can lead to potentially higher returns.

-Secondly, the other component of risk is how much you can stand to see the value of your investments drop.
+Secondly, consider how much you can tolerate seeing the value of your investments drop.

-How would you react if your portfolio dropped 20% in one morning, or dropped every year for three years?.
-These scenarios have both happened in the last 40 years.
-If you cannot cope with such declines, a 100% stock market portfolio is not for you.
+How would you react if your portfolio dropped 20% in one morning?
+Or if it declined every year for three years?
+These scenarios have happened in the last 40 years.
+If you can’t cope with such declines, a 100% stock market portfolio may not be for you.

-Investments with the highest growth potential also have the highest chance of volatility or declines in price.
+Investments with the highest growth potential also carry the highest chance of volatility or price declines.

-If the answer is that you couldn’t physically, emotionally, or financially cope with a decline in your portfolio’s value, then investing 100% in the stock market isn’t for you.
+If you find that you couldn’t physically, emotionally, or financially cope with a decline in your portfolio’s value, then investing 100% in the stock market isn’t suitable for you.

 Risk and volatility are often used interchangeably in the financial press.
-Volatility is the measure of how far the price of an asset moves up or down, and risk is the likelihood of an asset losing value.
+Volatility measures how far the price of an asset moves up or down, while risk refers to the likelihood of an asset losing value.

-Equities provide higher returns than Bonds but they are more volatile, i.e. regular big ups and big downs in the value/purchase price and therefore more risk of loss.
-Bonds provide lower returns but with reduced volatility, i.e. lower ups and downs and therefore less risk of loss.
-This is why we buy both Equities and Bonds.
+Equities typically provide higher returns than bonds, but they are more volatile.
+This means regular big ups and downs in value, leading to a higher risk of loss.
+Conversely, bonds offer lower returns with reduced volatility, resulting in less risk of loss.
+This is why we buy both equities and bonds.

 Comparison of Returns (2014–2024)